OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The default value will be per hour and selected when the menu is first shown.

 Each time the graphic rate is set, the values on the line graphic must be recalculated.
 The values from the database (in Redux state) are per hour.
 Each reading must be multiplied by the value associate with the user choice.
-For example, if the reading in the Redux state is 5 quantity/hour and the graphic rate is per day then the graphic value becomes 5 quantity/hour * 24 hour/day = 0120 quantity/day.
+For example, if the reading in the Redux state is 5 quantity/hour and the graphic rate is per day then the graphic value becomes 5 quantity/hour * 24 hour/day = 120 quantity/day.
 The same factor is applied to every readings from every meter and group that is being graphed.
 Note that the server is not contacted as part of this process since the meter/group was already selected so its values are in the Redux state (but the usual check will be made via Redux to verify this).
+If the user selects per hour then the values are not actually changed by this process and this could be a special case.
+Note the values in the Redux state are not changed; only the values displayed on the line graphic change.

+Note that readings of type raw are not impacted by this menu.
+They display the average for the time range of the point displayed.
+In the longer-term, it would be nice to remove this menu in this case but for now it can stay with no effect.

 ### changes-to-meters-groups-dropdown-menus